fakerincs/Iakapro/README.md

 wait for it to reach the bottom of the page

-4.paste the following, the copy: clearInterval(goToBottom);
+4. paste the following, the copy: clearInterval(goToBottom);
 console.log('\n'.repeat(50));
 const links = document.querySelectorAll('a');